-- 2. Turn racking screw clockwise approximately two to three turns until the racking-unlocking lever snaps into the first position corresponding to the "DISCONNECT" position. - 3.
+- Turn racking screw clockwise approximately two to three turns until the racking-unlocking lever snaps into the first position corresponding to the "DISCONNECT" position. - 3.
 Manually slow-close the circuit breaker as described in paragraph 3.7, but only to the point that the arc contacts just touch.
 All arcing contacts should touch within 1/32", after all free play has been removed by pulling the bridge arm toward the open position. - 4.
 Continue the slow-close operation to fully close the breaker.
-Each pole should have between 7/64" minimum and 3/16" maximum main contact compression measured at "A" between the EDGE of the metal stop plate and the main contact stop.
-(This dimension measured on either side is sufficient.)
+Each pole should have approximately 7/64" to 3/16" main contact compression measured at "A" between the edge of the metal stop plate and the main contact stop.
+(This dimension measured on either side is sufficient).
 A rod or drill of these sizes can be used for measuring.
+Complete charging the springs and remove the slow close bracket. - 5.
+Open the breaker.
+Fast close the breaker.
+Each pole should have between 7/64" to 3/16" main contact pressure.